Head, CCI Program

 Consumer and Community Involvement Support Officer

-Kerry joined the team in August 2019 as the Consumer and Community Involvement Support Officer bringing with her over 15 years of involvement in the area of consumer advocacy.
+Kerry joined the team in August 2019 and is the Consumer and Community Involvement Coordinator at The University of Western Australia.
+She brings with her over 15 years of involvement in the area of consumer advocacy.

 Kerry’s background is with Arthritis and Osteoporosis WA as their Kids Camp Coordinator and has also been a Support Group facilitator for over 20 years.
 She is a Loric Self-Management Facilitator and is a member of various committees, including the Musculoskeletal Health Network.
 Kerry recently retired from the Fiona Stanley Hospital Consumer Advisory Committee after 6 years on the Council, with the last four as their chair.